InjectionSoftwareDevelopment/InjectionBlog/_posts/2019-8-17-Bad-Salt-(Adversarial-DevOps).md

 BadSalt (Adversarial DevOps) was the title of a presentation I gave at DEF CON 27 as part of the Red Team Village.
 This blogpost will be a written representation of the research and ideas conveyed in the presentation.

 My presentation was recorded and I have been told it will be posted on the DEF CON youtube page with the rest of the DEF CON 27 talks once they come out.
 Below is a placeholder for the video link.
-I will update this article with actual link once the video is made available:
+I will update this article with the actual link once the video is made available:

 `placeholder`